I’m a big believer in EOS, the Entrepreneurial Operating System. It’s a framework that helps companies get aligned, stay accountable, and grow.

 1. Hiring With Core Values First

-Every candidate met with me and our CEO before interviewing with the hiring manager.
-That first conversation wasn’t about the job.
-It was about who we were as a company.
+Every single candidate met with me and our CEO before they ever sat down with the hiring manager.
+That first conversation wasn’t about the role.
+It was about who we were.

 - What does “Do the Right Thing” mean to you?